catherineluse/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/_index.md

     {{< img "/img/rancher/vsphere-node-driver-cloudprovider.png" "vsphere-node-driver-cloudprovider">}}

 8. Click on **Edit as YAML**
 9. Insert the following structure to the pre-populated cluster YAML.
 As of Rancher v2.3+, this structure must be placed under `rancher_kubernetes_engine_config`.
 In versions prior to v2.3, it has to be defined as a top level field.
 Note that the `name` *must* be set to `vsphere`.
-Refer to the [configuration reference](#configuration-reference) to learn about the properties of the `vsphereCloudProvider` directive.

     ```yaml
     rancher_kubernetes_engine_config: # Required as of Rancher v2.3+